 Abstract

-In 2017, Polydora websteri, a shell-boring spionid polychaete worm and cosmopolitan invader, was identified for the first time in Washington State.
-Polydora websteri and some of its congeners bore into the shells of calcareous marine invertebrates, reducing the host’s shell integrity, growth, survivorship, and market value.
-Shell-boring Polydora spp. have a history of harming shellfish aquaculture industries worldwide by devaluing products destined for the half-shell market, and requiring burdensome treatments and interventions to manage against infestation.
-Here, we explore the risks of Polydora spp. to the historically unaffected aquaculture industry in Washington State.
+In 2017, several shell-boring spionid polychaete worms in the genus Polydora were identified for the first time in Washington State.
+Shell-boring Polydora spp. and their congeners, colloquially known as mud worms or mud blister worms, live in burrows within the shells of calcareous marine invertebrates, reducing the host’s shell integrity, growth, survivorship, and market value.
+Mud worms have a history of harming shellfish aquaculture industries worldwide by devaluing products destined for the half-shell market, and requiring burdensome treatments and interventions to manage against infestation.
+Here, we explore the risks of mud worms to the historically unaffected aquaculture industry in Washington State.
 This mini-review is intended to inform shellfish stakeholders by synthesizing the information needed for immediate action in Washington State.
-We discuss Polydora life history and pathology, summarize the recent documentation of Polydora spp. in Washington State, and discuss its history as a pest species globally, including farm management strategies developed in other infested regions.
-Finally, we review existing regulations that may be leveraged by stakeholders to avoid introduction of Polydora spp into uninfested regions.
+We review the recent documentation of Polydors spp. in Washington State, discuss their history as pest species globally, summarize mud worm life history, and discuss farm management strategies developed in other infested regions.
+Finally, we review existing regulations that may be leveraged by stakeholders to avoid introduction of mud worms into uninfested regions.

 Keywords: Polydora, mudworm, invasive species, oyster